HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 ### IPC07 - Collaborative Workbook Editing

-- **IPC07.1 - Concurrent editions of the same Workbook should display updates in realtime**
+- **IPC07.1 - Base Concurrent Edition**

+	Concurrent editions of the same Workbook should display updates "as much as possible" in realtime.

-- **IPC07.2 - The Workbook View should display other users that are editing the same Workbook and display the cells that other users are editing.**
+- **IPC07.2 - Full Concurrent Edition**

+	The Workbook View should display other users that are editing the same workbook and have a visual identification for the cells that other users are editing.

-- **IPC07.3 - The Workbook View should have an area to allow users to exchange small text messages**
+- **IPC07.3 - Message Exchange**

+	The Workbook View should have an area to allow collaborate users to exchange small text messages.

 ### IPC08 - Online Chat

-- **IPC08.1 - Add a Page to allow for exchange text messages between all online users (a public chat room)**
+- **IPC08.1 - Public Chat**

+	Add a Page to allow for exchange text messages between all online users (a public chat room)

-- **IPC08.2 - Users should be able to create private chat rooms.
-They should invite other users (by using their email)**
+- **IPC08.2 - Private Chat**

+	Users should be able to create private chat rooms.
+They should invite other users (by using their email)

-- **IPC08.3 - Users should be able to post Images and make mentions of users (they should receive an email if they are not online)**
+- **IPC08.3 - Full Chat**

+ 	Users should be able to post Images and make mentions of users (they should receive an email if they are not online)

 ## 5.3 Lang

 ### Lang01 - Formulas (Mandatory)